 - When to Use a Design Sprint and When Design Thinking?

 A design sprint is a 5-day intensive where a team collaborates to solve a particular challenge.
 It could be related to one specific project or a situation in your organization.
 It was first introduced as Google Design Sprint in 2010 by Google Ventures.
 It is considered one of the greatest hits in business strategy, behavioral science, innovation, and design thinking.
 Later, Google Design Sprint earned popularity through its mention in the book “Sprint, How To Solve Big Problems and Test New Ideas In Just Five Days” (2016, Simon & Schuster).

 This 5-day sprint helps compress a business strategy process into a single week.
-It is how a team usually divides a 5-day Google design sprint into major design sprint phases:
+It is how a team usually divides 5-day Google design sprints into major design sprint phases: